Mafuyu404/CrychicDoc/docs/en/mods/custom/MBD2/Catalogue.md

 ---
 title: Multiblock2
 progress: 5
+description: >-
-description: This documentation is being improved.
+  This documentation is being improved.
 If you have any questions, please feel free to leave a comment.
 state: unfinished
 backPath: ../
+hidden: false
+priority: 0
 ---

 # Multiblocked 2